menu

 Demographics

-The education level of Huger citizens is a little higher than the average for US cities and towns: 22.36% of adults in Huger have at least a bachelor's degree.
+The percentage of people in Huger who are college-educated is somewhat higher than the average US community of 21.84%: 27.36% of adults in Huger have at least a bachelor's degree.

-Huger is a very ethnically-diverse town.
+Huger is an extremely ethnically-diverse town.
 The people who call Huger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huger residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Huger include German, English, Italian, Irish, and Scots-Irish.
+Important ancestries of people in Huger include English, German, Irish, Scots-Irish, and Italian.

 The most common language spoken in Huger is English.
 Other important languages spoken here include Spanish and Italian.